phongtran3/mySpotifyProfile/README.md

 - As a user, I want to see my recently played tracks.

-**Social Connections:**

-- As a user, I want to see my list of followers.
-- As a user, I want to see my list of following.

 **Playlists:**

 - As a user, I want to see my playlists.